 Young people in America are changing their ways when it comes to personal finances.
+They are also being more careful and are considering the advantage of an online background check or investigation before engaging in any financial risk.
 While credit card debt has been a rite of passage over the last few decades, a new trend is emerging.
 After the economic downturn of 2008, more young people have run away from credit cards.
 According to a report from FICO, nearly 16-percent of consumers ages 18 through 29 lived without a credit card at the end of 2012.
 That’s a huge increase in people doing away with the cards, as that number was well below 10-percent just a few years ago.
 To put it simply, more young people have found that credit cards represent a high level of risk.

 This change has had a significant impact on the amount of credit card debt that young people hold today.
 The average credit card debt held by consumers in that age range has dropped from just more than $3,000 to just more than $2,000.
 Some have suggested that this movement is a natural response of these young people to what they’ve seen in their parents.
 Many young people have seen the older generation fall under the huge burden of credit card interest, and they’re running away.
 In addition, many young people have found useful alternatives to credit card debt.